RobinBressan/regex-parser/README.md

 regex-parser
 ============

 RegexParser is a parser for PCRE regex.
-It produces a DomDocument which represents the AST of your regex.
+It produces an AST which represents your regex.
 It can help you generating some inputs which match your regex.

 Installation